j-borg/react-nextjs-concepts/README.md

 ## React & Next.js concepts

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-This project is a display of best practices, conventions and tooling.
-This is not a real application.
+This project showcases best practices, conventions, and tooling, and is not intended to function as a real application.

+### Code Quality

+The following tools are used to ensure code quality:

+1. Chromatic
+2. ESlint
+3. Husky
+4. Jest
+5. Prettier
+6. Sentry
+7. Stylelint

+### Tests

+This project provides examples of testing React components, React hooks, and Tanstack Query hooks using Jest.